nenadvir/ucimo-javascript/syllabus.md

   - `else if`
   - `switch`
 - Project: Create a text adventure
-- Project: Create a program to choose greater of two input numbers
+- Project: Create a program to choose greater from two input numbers

 ### Loops and iteration